GrafiteInc/Commerce/README.md

 Quazar is intented to be used with Quarx so use outside of that context is to be done at your own risk.
 Similarly, though Quarx is able to be added to any existing Laravel 5.3+ application, the documentation above is in relation to using the `php artisan quarx:setup` command, which is heavily integrated with [Laracogs](https://laracogs.com).

 #### CURRENCY
 You can set the currency in the module `config.php` file.
-It is set to use an the env: CURRENCY but pending on your deployment this may not work correctly, and may need to be set manually.
+It is set to use an env setting `CURRENCY` but pending on your deployment this may not work correctly, and may need to be set manually.

 ## Customizing